Vardot/varbase-behat/README.txt

 0m51.12s (47.83Mb)
 ================================================================================

+12. To see the report in HTML.
+Go and open this file in a browser.
+    /var/www/html/varbase_behat/varbase-7-x-3-0-alpha6/behat/reports/index.html
+    You will see the latest report for latest run.

+    if you want to custom a report you can add --format pretty --out std
+    --format html  --out reports/report-$( date '+%Y-%m-%d_%H-%M-%S' )

+    to format and select your output.

+    Example:

+    $ bin/behat features/example.feature --format pretty --out std --format html --out reports/report-$( date '+%Y-%m-%d_%H-%M-%S' )

-12. If you want to run all Gherkin Features over a new Varbase site.
+13. If you want to run all Gherkin Features over a new Varbase site.
     You will need to create the list of Testing users, and Add French, and Arabic languages to the site.